kanya-approve/oracle-talos-example/README.md

 24. Under the created workspace variables, create a new SENSITIVE workspace terraform variable called personal_ip and make the value your personal ipv4 address
 25. Under the created workspace variables, create a new SENSITIVE workspace ENVIRONMENT variable called GITHUB_TOKEN and make the value what you noted on step #15
 26. Start a new terraform cloud run and your new Oracle cloud talos cluster will be live
-27. In your repo folder, create a backend.tf file with the contents below
+27. In your Terraform repo folder, create a backend.tf file with the contents below

     ```hcl
     terraform {